 One of my greatest memories when I was younger was attending science camp.
 Remembering how much joy it brought me singing songs and learning about the earth around me fascinated me and I am so excited to be given the opportunity to share that same joy with other children.

-I have my Camp Director certification from the American Camp Association, and am currently enrolled in the Child Development program at SRJC working towards my Associate Teacher certificate…in fact, I have done some of my teacher learning at Mixed Greens!
-I started this new direction in my career because of my daughter, Violet.
+I have my Camp Director certification from the American Camp Association, and earned my Child Development teaching certificate from SRJC.
+I started this direction in my career because of my first daughter, Violet.
 The day she was born, a love for children bloomed that I had never realized I had before her arrival.
-I started taking child development classes to ensure that I am doing everything I can to become the best mother possible.
+I started taking Child Development classes to ensure that I was doing everything I could to become the best mother possible.
 In doing so, I realized I have a talent for teaching and a passion for guiding new sprouting minds!
-Working for Mixed Greens and Camp Ever Greens, I am given an opportunity to extend my knowledge of development and nurturing to benefit other children as well as my own.
+Now I welcome my new daughter Magnolia to the Mix, and look forward to growing alongside her as well!
+Working for Mixed Greens a, I am given an opportunity to extend my knowledge of development and nurturing to benefit other children as well as my own.
 I am so excited to get to know all of these wonderful children and their families!

 Family Connections Coordinator: Maria Freebairn-Smith

 Professionally speaking, I am a preschool teacher, parenting coach/educator, and trained mediator with twenty years of experience working with families.
 I have a private practice helping parents and children move from conflict to connection.
 My graduate work was in Restorative Justice Practices and I am a trainer/facilitator for many schools across Sonoma County.
 My undergraduate degree is in Psychology from Barnard College, Columbia University with advanced trainings in Early Childhood Education, conflict resolution, and creative expression.